Laying the groundwork

 1. Gather - Collect the background info

-We begin most branding assignments with a meeting of the key stakeholders.
+The branding process begins with a meeting of the key stakeholders.
 This is where you tell us the "state of the union," and just where you stand now in the process.
 You may have some ideas and thoughts already formulated.
-There might be names that you loved but couldn't use for various reasons (i.e. trademark conflict, the domain was taken, etc.) Or you may just be at a complete dead end, or wasting too much valuable staff time.
-Just let us know what has, and hasn't worked to date, and we'll take it from there.
+There might be names that you loved but couldn't use for various reasons (i.e. trademark conflict, the domain was taken, etc.) Or you may just be at a complete dead end, wasting too much valuable staff time.
+In this meeting, we discuss recommended timelines and milestones.
 You can also forward power point presentations. creative briefs, business plans and any other supporting documentation that would help explain and convey your marketing objectives.
 At this point, we're here to listen, gather, and ask lots of questions.

 Rather than jumping to a competitive analysis of others in your industry, we first question what industry you are in.
 Sounds obvious, but it isn't.
 Apple is not really in the "computer" business, but in the digital lifestyle business.
 If they acted like they were a computer company, they would be marketing against Dell and Gateway, and they wouldn't be where they are today.
 Before branding a company, product or service, we dig deeper to determine the end benefit, the true value proposition, so that the branding remains anchored, relevant and timeless.
 We call this "finding your pivot point," or that central theme that resonates throughout everything you do.
 And it's typically not your products and services.
 It's usually lies in how you deliver those products and services.
 Brands such as CompUSA are product defined, while BestBuy is more attribute defined.
 We work to make sure your brand identity is properly aligned with your company's core strengths.
 That way, when your industry goes through cycles, you don't necessarily suffer the fate of that cycle.
 It's not just strategic, it's brilliant.

 3. Specify - Writing a creative brief